 Scheduled tasks with Cron

-Use Cron jobs as a way to schedule recurring tasks for your application.
+Use Cron as a way to schedule recurring tasks for your application.
 When working with Cron, Amezmo manages the creation of the crontab file that is required to execute your task, and the logging of the task output so you can see the results in your Amezmo dashboard.
 Crons are executed from your applications current release directory.

 - @minutely — Execute the task once every minute